erwanM974/hibou_label/README.md

 a number of options that will then be used if this ".hsf" file is exploited in some algorithmic process.

-The "@analyze_option" section specifies options to be used when the model is exploited for the exploration of its possible executions with the "explore" command.
+The "@analyze_option" section specifies options to be used when the model is exploited as a reference for the analysis of a multi-trace with the "analyze" command.

 The "@explore_option" section specifies options to be used when the model is exploited for the exploration of its possible executions with the "explore" command.

 We will detail the available options when describing the "analyze" and "explore" commands.